There are two streams in CIPR CPD:

 - Stream 2: Supporting others

-You need to log 60 points by 28 February each year.
+You need to log 60 points by 28 February each year (or 29 February in 2016).
 Exactly how you log your points across the two streams depends on where you are on your CPD journey.

 CPD tip: keep an eye on your CPD Dashboard – this will tell you how many points you need to log in each stream and track your progress to date.